 You must enter the dates in which the taxable year begins and ends in the space provided on the heading under the return title.
 In the box for the Taxable Year, select the corresponding alternative.

 In case of a 52-53 week year, you must enter the date in which begins and ends such taxable year in the space provided for this purpose.
-In the same way, in case that the entity file a return for a period of less than twelve months, it must include the date in which begins and end the taxable year.
+In the same way, in case that the corporation file a return for a period of less than twelve months, it must select the option "Short Period" and include the date in which begins and end the period.